lsainzvillalba/lsainzvillalba.github.io/_posts/2023-09-05-giantmeningioma.md

 <div style="text-align: justify"> 38 year old male who presents with a history of non-controlled headaches.
 He came to the emergency room suffering a severe headache episode.
 Radiographic findings were consistent with a large falcine mass.
 Besides subtle underperformance on daily cognitive tasks, the neurological exam was normal . </div>

 ### DIAGNOSTIC STUDY:
-<div style="text-align: justify"> MRI brain showed large anterior falcine contrast enhancing mass compatible with
-  a meningioma with important mass effect and edema. </div>
+<div style="text-align: justify"> MRI brain showed large anterior falcine contrast enhancing mass, with complete invasion and occlusion of mid-anterior segment of the superior sagittal sinus,  compatible with a meningioma with important mass effect and edema. </div>

 <div align="center">
        <img src="https://lsainzvillalba.github.io/images/falcinemenignioma_pre.png" alt="ddd" height="300" width="215">